The old Madrid is going fast. And are we really going to miss it?

 The terrazas are beautiful on a sunny day, and you’re in the most noble part of Madrid (but in a quieter area away from where all the tourists go).

-Or you could go to one of the other markets that have ben remodelled in recent years – I like Mercado San Antón in Chueca.
+Or you could go to one of the other markets that have ben remodelled in recent years – I like Mercado San Antón in Chueca, for example.

 La Paella Real (Plaza de Isabel II)